Skip to content

 1. Join the Respite Care Providers’ Network by becoming an Individual Member of the National Health Care for the Homeless Council.
 On the Individual Membership Application form, simply choose the RCPN membership option, and elect to receive Respite & Care News.

 2. List your program in the Medical Respite Program Directory.
-Contact the Medical Respite Coordinator for more information.
+Contact the Medical Respite Manager for more information.

 3. Become an Organizational Member of the National Health Care for the Homeless Council.